Questions and Answers about COVID-19 Vaccines

 In most cases, individuals do not need to delay receipt of COVID-19 vaccine and other vaccines; however, if given during the same appointment, the vaccines should be administered in different locations (different arms or separated by at least one inch on the same arm).

-The one exception is that people who get an orthopoxvirus vaccine (mpox/smallpox), particularly teen and young adult males, should consider waiting for 4 weeks before getting a COVID-19 mRNA or protein-based vaccine due to known or potential risks of myocarditis related to individual orthopox and COVID-19 mRNA and protein-based vaccines.
-However, if the individual is at risk for mpox due to an outbreak or exposure and recently had a COVID-19 mRNA or protein-based vaccine, they should not delay their orthopoxvirus vaccination given that they would be trading a real risk for a theoretical risk by delaying.
+The one exception is that people who need to get both an orthopoxvirus vaccine (mpox/smallpox) and a COVID-19 vaccine, particularly teen and young adult males, should consider waiting for 4 weeks between receipt of the two vaccines due to known or potential risks of myocarditis related to individual orthopox and COVID-19 mRNA and protein-based vaccines.
+However, if the individual is at risk for mpox due to an outbreak or exposure or at risk for severe COVID-19, they should not delay their vaccination given that they would be trading a real risk for a theoretical risk by delaying.

 Watch this short video in which Dr. Hank Bernstein explains the benefits of receiving routine vaccines at the same time as the COVID-19 vaccine.